jspreddy/geolocation-utils/README.md

 Normalize the longitude and latitude of a location.
 Latitude will be in the range `[-90, 90]` (upper and lower bound included).
 Lontitude will be in the range (-180, 180] (lower bound excluded, upper bound included).

-## Stats

-### `average(locations: Location[]): Location | null`

-Calculate the average of a list with locations.
-Returns `null` when the input is an empty Array or no Array.
-Returned Location format is the same as the format of the first entry of `locations`.
-The array can contain mixed content.

 ## Unit conversions